The Women’s Place Advocates and Allies program receives international attention

 Food and Agriculture Organization of the United Nations, located in Rome, Italy.

-The Women’s Place Advocates and Allies for Equity program has gained international attention.
 In January 2022, Dr. Andreá Williams, director of The Women’s Place (TWP), presented the program virtually in partnership with the Fisher College of Business to the Tata Management Training Centre in India.
 In June 2023, Dr. Sara Childers, former assistant director of TWP, presented a full-day, in-person Advocates and Allies workshop to the Food and Agriculture Organization (FAO) of the United Nations (UN) located in Rome, Italy.

 Leading up to these international workshops, Advocates and Allies received national attention.
-TWP presented workshops and overviews of the program to the Association of American Medical Colleges 2019 Leadership Forum, Social Security Administration, University of Vermont, Yale University Department of Hematology/Oncology and Women in Engineering Pro-Active Network.
+TWP presented workshops and overviews of the program to the Association of American Medical Colleges 2019 Leadership Forum, Social Security Administration, University of Vermont, Yale University Department of Hematology/Oncology, and Women in Engineering Pro-Active Network.

 The unique aspect of focusing on enhancing men’s engagement in gender equity work — work usually done by women in addition to their assigned job tasks — is one reason the program has garnered interest.
 Dr. Jeffrey LeJeune, former CFAES and Veterinary College of Medicine professor who joined Advocates and Allies in 2016 as an Advocate, was so impressed with the program that later, when he was hired by the United Nations FAO, he invited TWP to present to that group.